chrisj42/CharacterReplacer/README.md

 > [!WARNING]
 > The PSKs will likely import at 100x scale.
 It's an artifact of unreal units being different.
 Select all (the mesh and the armature) and **S**cale down to 0.01, then you should be good to go. **<ins>If you leave the models at 100x scale, you will run into strange interaction bugs during testing.</ins>**
+>
+> There also have been reports of applying the scale causing issues.
+For safety, I recommend **NOT** using the blender feature to "apply" this changed scale at any point, including export.

 ---